Mapping Connectomic Structure to Function(s) in Cerebellar-like Networks using Kernel Regression

 \section{Connectivity's impact on Learning - Intuition from Kernel Regression}

 This work seeks to provide an intuitive yet rigorous exploration of the impact of connectivity structure on learning in cerebellar-like networks.
-In this section we introduce the machine learning theory ideas related to kernel regression that will let us precisely describe this link.
+In this section we introduce the relevant machine learning theory ideas for making this link.

 \paragraph{Algorithmic Background} Kernel regression is a supervised learning algorithm; like all such algorithms, it uses a set of examples to learn an input-to-output mapping.
 Perhaps the simplest widely used supervised learning system is linear regression, where the predicted output, $\hat{z}\in\mathbb{R}$, is a linear function of the input, $\vy\in\mathbb{R}^N$: $\hat{z} = \vw \cdot \vy$.
 The weights, $\vw\in\mathbb{R}^N$, are learnt from training data in a way that hopefully generalises to unseen `test' data.
 This can be well understood theoretically, and forms the bedrock of all regression analyses; however it suffers from a clear shortcoming: not all outputs are linearly related to their inputs, ~\cref{fig:cerebellum-kernel_schematics}A. How can we model biology's ability to learn nonlinear relationships between inputs and outputs?
 One now-pervasive answer is artificial neural networks, which, through iterated layers of nonlinearities, learn sophisticated mappings.
 Unfortunately, these networks are not well understood, nor is it clear how learning in such deep architectures could be performed biologically \citep{lillicrap2020backpropagation}.